With every new baby, it’s one big decision after another. For something so small they’re pretty complicated, but you’ve got this. You’re a pro!

 - Teach them to feed using a bottle.
 If you pump, take the time and patience to show your other children and family members how to properly to feed baby with a bottle.
 This will be of great way for others to lend you a hand and to bond with the baby.

 Before you give birth, you may want to begin thinking about if you want to breastfeed your baby.
-Not only does breast milk give your baby all the nutrients he need for the first 6 months, it can also protect him from getting sick.
+Not only does breast milk give your baby all the nutrients he or she need for the first 6 months, it can also protect them from getting sick.
 Did you know breastfeeding can also help protect you from certain cancers?
 Best of all, it’s is free!